By tracking customer behaviors, you get more from assets you already have in physical retail.

 Technology has a significant impact on the nature of the data, for example:

 - People Counting identifies “heads”

-- BLE Beacons uses opt-in information
+- BLE Beacons uses opt-in customer data

 - RFID tags and tracks product SKUs

 Solution providers can be amazingly creative in building new applications with foot traffic data.

 By tracking employees’ location and how long it takes to clean each bathroom, the property owner saw an increase of 58% efficiency.